 “It is better to grow into profitability than to shrink into profitability” (Ref: The Lean Toolbox – Bicheno/Holweg).
 Employees are unlikely to support a cost-cutting programme and must see a vision for growth and opportunity in their company.

-- Strong communication channels.
 The company may have fine ideas and strategies.
-The challenge is to communicate them to all of their workers.
+Likewise, the challenge is to communicate them to all of their workers.
 Structured management forums and regular briefing should be supported by a presence in the business processes.
-Management teams need to get out among their workforce and actively listen to feedback to keep in touch with the real issues in the business.
+Certainly, management teams need to get out among their workforce and actively listen to feedback to keep in touch with the real issues in the business.

-- Key measures.
-A real-time and well communicated measurement system is vital to ensuring that the business stays on track.
-If the employees don’t get this information, it is the the same as a team competing in a game without knowing the score.
+A real-time and well-communicated measurement system is vital to ensuring that the business stays on track.
+If the employees don’t get this information, it is the same as a team competing in a game without knowing the score.

-- Systems for resource allocation.
-Allocation of resources must be based on real-time client demand and systems must respond quickly to the signals generated by the lean business processes.
+Allocation of resources must be based on real-time client demand.
+Similarly, systems must respond quickly to the signals generated by the lean business processes.

-What is your view on the key priorities for business leaders in a lean transformation?
+What is your view on the key priorities for business leaders in a lean culture transformation?

 We hope you enjoyed reading about the Leader’s role in building a Lean culture.
 You may also be interested in reading about our insights on Presentations are for Managers and McNally Joinery: Transforming the Business One Step at a Time.
 All our blogs are available to read here.
 Please connect with us on Linkedin and Twitter.